barcek/rvry/README.md

 - `sign` - the key pressed to end the script manually ('q')
 - `word` - the output cue for commands run via the `task` option (':RVRY').

+### Making changes

+Running the self-test after making changes plus extending or adding test cases to cover new behaviour is recommended.
+The self-test is run with the `--test` or `-T` flag (see [Options](#options) below).
+The test cases are set in the `push` function close to the top of the source file.

 ## Options

 The following can be passed to `rvry` before the tag and log arguments: